 By the end of the term, students will be able to: critically assess the general principles of KM; make effective use of the principles of KM in organisational settings to increase effectiveness; examine KM processes and tools for organisations; develop KM teamwork activities in organisations; and demonstrate sound understanding of theory and practice in KM.

 I am sure that the students felt overwhelmed when these learning outcomes were shared on the first day of class.
 And I cannot imagine how overwhelmed I would have felt if I were teaching the module on my own.

 However, whilst my role is one of “teacher”, I am also there as a learner.
 That is, a learner of teaching through co-teaching.

 Some of it is quite easy though.
-For example, I feel quite confident in the task of speaking in public and sharing knowledge to an audience.
+For example, I feel quite confident in the task of speaking in public and sharing knowledge with an audience.
 I find delivering presentations and workshops to be energising and enjoyable.
 And I feel that when I deliver learning events, people do learn.